 Around the country, sports medicine specialists are responding to increased concerns about injury risk in youth sports with a heightened focus on proven protocols that enforce safety while encouraging play.

-In a major step, Tennessee’s general assembly plans to vote on codifying Safe Stars, the first safety rating system in the country for youth sports leagues.
+In a major step, Tennessee’s general assembly has on its legislative agenda to codify Safe Stars, the first safety rating system in the country for youth sports leagues.
 Developed by Alex Diamond, D.O., a sports medicine physician at Vanderbilt University Medical Center, and the Tennessee Department of Health, Safe Stars has the buy-in of over 40 community partners across the state, including every medical society associated with children and sports in Tennessee and all but one professional sports team.

 “Having a ‘star’ serves as evidence that safety is a top priority for their league and coaches, and that if there is an injury or other emergency, the response will be quick and appropriate,” Diamond said.
 “Making bronze level compliance the law will help ensure that no children are left out of this fundamental safety net.”